KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when an error is made adding a System.Net.Cookie to a System.Net.CookieContainer.

-    [System.Net.CookieException]::New("an error is made adding a System.Net.Cookie to a System.Net.CookieContainer.")
+    throw [System.Net.CookieException]::New("an error is made adding a System.Net.Cookie to a System.Net.CookieContainer.")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.Net.CookieException.aspx)